Efficient Simulation of Low Temperature Physics in One-Dimensional Gapless Systems

-where $c$ is the central charge of the CFT, and $\epsilon$ is the UV cutoff.
-The constant term does not depend on $q$ but depends on the details of $\ket{B}$.
+where $c$ is the CFT central charge, and $\epsilon$ is the UV cutoff.
+The constant term does not depend on $q$ but on the details of $\ket{B}$.
 Note that, except for this constant part, the above result is universal for any CFT and any $\ket{B}$. {Also note that $c$ roughly counts the degrees of freedom included in the CFT.} {For example, a free boson CFT has $c=1$ and an $n$-copy of free boson CFTs has $c=n$.}

 From this result, one may expect that the average R\'enyi entropy of METTS has a similar scaling.
 With these as hints, let us move on to rigorous analyses.